-All incoming first year students are automatically placed in a section of FYWFirst Year Writing (150).
-While the majority of students will be placed into UWRT 150 Writing Seminar, others may be placed into ENGL 150: The Future of Writing, ISTE 150, or Honors 150.
+All directly admitted first year students at RIT are automatically placed in a section of FYW First Year Writing (150).
+While the majority of students will be placed into UWRT 150 Writing Seminar, others may be placed into ISTE 150, or Honors 150.*

 Critical Reading and Writing is a one semester, three-credit course limited to 15 students per section.
 This course is designed to help students develop the literacy practices they will need to be successful in their First-Year Writing course.
 Students will read, understand, interpret, and synthesize a variety of texts.
 Assignments are designed to challenge students intellectually, culturally, and rhetorically.
 Through inquiry-based assignment sequences, students will improve their writing by developing academic research and literacy practices that will be further strengthened in First-Year Writing.
 Particular attention will be given to critical reading, academic writing conventions, and revision.
 Small class size promotes frequent student-instructor and student-student interaction.
 The course also emphasizes the principles of intellectual property and academic honesty in academic writing.

 Take the survey HEREto reflect on your past and present reading, writing, and academic literacy knowledge and practices to assess where you are right now as a writer.
-This look back will help you to start thinking about whether you wish to stay in UWRT 150 or place yourself into UWRT 100.
-Perhaps other resources will be the right fit for you.
+This look back will help you to start thinking about the resources that will be right for you.

-If you want to place yourself into the section CRW 100 that is currently offered, but are unable to do so, there are other options available to you to help you to succeed in UWRT 150.
-You may 1) schedule personal, weekly, one on one appointments in the Writing Center 2) Request a consultation with the writing program director at firstname.lastname@example.org.
-She will meet with you to address your specific writing questions and discuss resource options.
+You may schedule personal, weekly, one on one appointments in the Writing Center, and you may request a consultation with the writing program director at firstname.lastname@example.org.
+They will meet with you to address your specific writing questions and discuss resource options.
 If you have any other, more general questions about writing at RIT, please contact the University Writing Program team at email@example.com.